 - Global Careers

-The Arabic program at SAIS is designed to enable students of international affairs to pursue successful careers in the Foreign Service or other governmental, private or international agencies, as well as in fields such as journalism, business, finance, and education.
+The Arabic program is designed to enable students of international affairs to pursue successful careers in the Foreign Service or other governmental, private or international agencies, as well as in fields such as journalism, business, finance, and education.
 The program is proficiency-based and its materials are designed to help students develop their communicative abilities, to the extent that they will be able to perform tasks that a native speaker carries out in formal and informal situations.

 Courses range from the beginner to the upper-advanced levels.
 Conversation skills and reading comprehension are the mainstay of all levels.
 The intermediate and advanced-level courses focus on pronunciation and grammar and seek to stress ways in which the language functions as an integral part of the Arabic culture.
 The upper-advanced levels deal with economic, political, and social issues affecting the modern Arab world, and analyze current events in the Middle East.
 Advanced-level courses emphasize the acquisition of thematic vocabulary and more specialized grammatical structures pertaining to culturally authentic contexts.